Total siege of Gaza ‘prohibited’ under international law: UN

 Volker Turk, the UN high commissioner for human rights, said people’s dignity and lives had to be respected as he called for all sides to defuse the “explosive powder-keg situation”.

-Palestinian group Hamas, which allegedly abducted about 150 people in its surprise weekend assault on Israel, threatened to execute the hostages if Israeli air strikes continued targeting Gaza residents without warning.

-The warning came after Israel on Monday imposed a total siege on the Gaza Strip, cutting off food, water and electricity supplies, and sparking fears of an increasingly desperate humanitarian situation.
+It comes after Israel imposed a total siege on the Gaza Strip yesterday, cutting off food, water and electricity supplies, and sparking fears of an increasingly desperate humanitarian situation.

 “International humanitarian law is clear: the obligation to take constant care to spare the civilian population and civilian objects remains applicable throughout the attacks,” Turk said in a statement.